 The holiest day starts on the evening of the 27th of September 2020 and lasts until sundown of the 28th of September 2020.
-This holiday is all about asking forgiveness from God (for believers) and from fellow people and repenting from the previous years sins.
-There are some rules on this day: you are not allowed to eat and drink, wear leather shoes, wash and wear makeup and have marital relations.
+This holiday is all about asking forgiveness from God (for believers) and from fellow people and repenting from the previous year’s sins.
+On this day, you must observe certain rules, which include refraining from eating and drinking, wearing leather shoes, washing and wearing makeup, and engaging in marital relations.

-When you think about Jewish holidays food is always the center piece.
-In Yom Kippur people are fasting for 25 hours, but that doesn’t mean you don’t start and end the 25 hours with a big family meal.
+When you think about Jewish holidays, food is always the centerpiece.
+In Yom Kippur, people are fasting for 25 hours.
+That doesn’t mean you don’t start and end the 25 hours with a big family meal.
 This year with the lockdown and the tightening of the rules it will be filled in differently for each family.
 But the basics of fasting, praying and self reflecting will be the same.

 Let’s end this blog post with a little sneak preview on something I’m currently working on.
 For those of you who have read my About Me page will know I wanted to do some interviews with people that inspire me.
 A few days ago the first interview took place with the current guitarist of a band I love called Whitesnake.
-The interview will be published soon so stay tuned for that!
+We will soon publish the interview, so stay tuned for that!